nataliabrz/positive_selection_in_A1AT_deficiency/README.md

 ---

-## Data Processing
+## Data Pre-processing

-The bam files were processed to identify somatic mutations using the following pipeline:
+The bam files were pre-processed to identify somatic mutations using the following pipeline:

 1. **Variant Calling**
    - **SNVs**: Detected with CaVEMan ([Jones *et al.*, 2016](https://doi.org/10.1002/cpbi.20)) using the following parameters: